JackHopkins/PaperclipMaximiser/src/prompts/prompts_for_notebook/planning_examples/rag_functions/Create_electric_coal_mine/plan.md

 - Put a boiler next to the offshore pump with a spacing of 2 to leave room for pipe connections and fuel the boiler with coal
 - Put a steam engine next to the boiler with a spacing of 2 to leave room for pipe connections
-- Connect the boiler with offshore pump with the pipes and the boiler with steam engine with the pipes OUTPUT CHECK: We need to check if after this step the steam engine is generating energy STEP 3: Place electric mining drill.
+- Connect the boiler with offshore pump with the pipes and the boiler with steam engine with the pipes STEP 3: Place electric mining drill.
 We need to move to the closest coal patch and put down the electric mining drill STEP 4: Power electric mining drill.
 We need to power the electric mining drill by connecting it with power poles to the steam engine
-OUTPUT CHECK: We need to check if after this step the electric mining drill is working and powered
 ###END OF PLAN